dscho/xkcd/content/comics/2011-8-10-password-strength.md

   To anyone who understands information theory and security and is in an infuriating argument with someone who does not (possibly involving mixed case), I sincerely apologize.
 img: https://imgs.xkcd.com/comics/password_strength.png
 ---
-The comic illustrates the relative strength of passwords assuming basic knowledge of the system used to generate them.

-A set of boxes is used to indicate how many bits of entropy a section of the password provides.

-The comic is laid out with 6 panels arranged in a 3x2 grid.

-On each row, the first panel explains the breakdown of a password, the second panel shows how long it would take for a computer to guess, and the third panel provides an example scene showing someone trying to remember the password.

 [The password "Tr0ub4dor&3" is shown in the center of the panel.
+In this panel and multiple others, a set of squares is used to indicate how many bits of entropy a section of the password provides.
 A line from each annotation indicates the word section the comment applies to.]

-Uncommon (non-gibberish) base word

-[Highlighting the base word - 16 bits of entropy.]
+Uncommon (non-gibberish) base word ["Tr0ub4dor" is indicated to have 16 bits of entropy.]

-Caps?

-[Highlighting the first letter - 1 bit of entropy.]
+Caps? ["T" is indicated to have 1 bit of entropy.]

-Common Substitutions

-[Highlighting the letters 'a' (substituted by '4') and both 'o's (the first of which is substituted by '0') - 3 bits of entropy.]

-Punctuation
+Common substitutions ["0", "4", and "o" are indicated to have 3 bits of entropy in total.]

-[Highlighting the symbol appended to the word - 4 bits of entropy.]
+Punctuation ["&" is indicated to have 4 bits of entropy.]

-Numeral

-[Highlighting the number appended to the word - 3 bits of entropy.]
+Numeral ["3" is indicated to have 3 bits of entropy.]

-Order unknown

-[Highlighting the appended characters - 1 bit of entropy.]
+Order unknown ["&" and "3" are indicated to have 1 bit of entropy.]

 (You can add a few more bits to account for the fact that this is only one of a few common formats.)

-~28 bits of entropy
+~28 bits of entropy [These are represented by all 28 squares from the previous panel being redrawn in this one.]

 2<sup>28</sup> = 3 days at 1000 guesses/sec